 Fannin Street (Waits/Brennan): another Tom Waits cover by Scarlett Johansson from Anywhere I Lay My Head to which David lent his vocal support.

 Fantastic Voyage (Bowie/Eno): from Lodger.
 B-side to both 'Boys Keep Swinging' (RCA BOW 2) and 'Peace On Earth/Little Drummer Boy' (RCA BOW 12).
+A remix appeared on the 2017 Tony Visconti Mix of Lodger.
 Not performed live until 2003, on some gigs of the Reality tour.
 One of these performances is captured on the A Reality Tour 2CD/DVD.
 Also played at the Keep A Child Alive charity at New York, Hammerstein Ballroom, 09-11-06.

 Fascination (Bowie/Vandross): a revamp of Luther Vandross' 'Funky Music', released on Young Americans.
 A remixed version (with a strong reverb section near the intro) first appeared on Sound + Vision II and later replaced the original on the Rykodisc reissue of Young Americans.